joeygarberick/MainCharacterHabitTracker/Discovery/README.md

 ### Requirements
 - Date tracking
 - Workout editor
-- Heat Map of affects (postive and negative) through location management
+- Heat Map of affects (positive and negative) through location management
 - Virtual companion and or character
 - Data stored in cloud